rasputnik/ansible-pisetup/README.md

 ## boot the VM

 This VM only exists to mount the image so we can mess with it.
+I'm using *boxcutter/centos72*, anything that can use yum should work.

   vagrant up

 Verify boot with:

-  ansible -i vagrant -m ping all
+  ansible -i hosts -m ping all

+## enter your settings

+All settings are in *group_vars/all*  for simplicity.
+Edit with your:

+* wifi SSID
+* wifi passphrase
+* path to an SSH public key _(NB: Raspbian sshd doesn't trust DSA keys)_

 ## time for Ansible

+This should set the appropriate wifi config, etc.

+    ansible -i hosts prep.yml

-You can verify connectivity by running:
+You can verify by 'vagrant ssh' and poking around under /ras**

-    ansible -i hosts all -m ping

-and you should see lots of lovely facts about your pi flowing back.

-Run the main play with:

-    ansible-playbook -i hosts site.yml

-## vars

-* role-specific vars live in $rolename/defaults/main.yml
-* 'globals' _(e.g. ansible_ssh_user)_ live in 'hosts'

 ### BUGS